What Is Hepatitis B?

 If someone who hasn't been vaccinated is exposed to HBV, doctors may give the vaccine and/or a shot of immune globulin containing antibodies against the virus to try to prevent the person from becoming infected.
 That's why it's very important to see a doctor immediately after any possible exposure to the virus.

-To prevent transmission of hepatitis B through infected blood and other body fluids, adults and teens should:
+To prevent transmission of hepatitis B through infected blood and other body fluids, teens should:

-- always use latex condoms when having sex (oral, vaginal, or anal)
+- if sexually active, always use latex condoms when having sex (oral, vaginal, or anal)